 The internal audit activity must be independent, and internal auditors must be objective in performing their work.
-To achieve the degree of independence necessary to effectively carry out the responsibilities of the internal audit activity, the Director of Internal Audit will have direct and unrestricted access to senior management and the Audit & Standards Committee.
+To achieve the degree of independence necessary to effectively carry out the responsibilities of the internal audit activity, the Director of Internal Audit will have direct and unrestricted access to senior management and the Audit and Standards Committee.

-The Director of Internal Audit will confirm to the Audit & Standards Committee, at least annually, the organisational independence of the internal audit activity.
+The Director of Internal Audit will confirm to the Audit and Standards Committee, at least annually, the organisational independence of the internal audit activity.

-The Director of Internal Audit will report functionally to the Audit & Standards Committee and establish effective communication with, and have free and unfettered access to and freedom to report in his or her name to the Chief Executive and to the Chair of Audit and Standards Committee.
+The Director of Internal Audit will report functionally to the Audit and Standards Committee. and establish effective communication with, and have free and unfettered access to, the Chief Executive and the Chair of the Audit and Standards Committee.
 In addition the Director of Internal Audit also has direct access to the Council's Monitoring Officer, the S151 Officer and all senior management.
 This will include communicating and interacting directly with the Audit and Standards Committee.